 She readily extended that grace to others, too.

-When Vanessa Williams’ reign as Miss America was tarnished by tawdry revelations that forced her to give up the crown, George refused to pile on.
+George refused to pile on when Vanessa Williams’ reign as Miss America was tarnished by tawdry revelations that forced her to give up the crown.

 There’s a saying I often see floating around Facebook: “Real queens fix each others’ crowns.”
 George was a real queen.